An open Jarvis

 Charities

-Helping charitable organizations operate more effectively with modern tools
+Helping charitable organisations operate more effectively with modern tools

 Education

-Supporting education programs with digital platforms and automation
+Supporting education programmes with digital platforms and automation

 Enabling community groups to focus on their mission, not administration

-SarmaLinux supports initiatives where modern technology can help charities, education programs and community organizations operate more effectively.
+SarmaLinux supports initiatives where modern technology can help charities, education programmes and community organisations operate more effectively.

-Automation systems, AI tools and digital platforms can help organizations focus on their mission instead of administrative work.
-Organizations working on meaningful causes are welcome to reach out.
+Automation systems, AI tools and digital platforms can help organisations focus on their mission instead of administrative work.
+Organisations working on meaningful causes are welcome to reach out.

 charity@sarmalinux.com